Investor relations.

 As a company, we operate in a high growth area in which global diagnostic companies are gradually entering using traditional analytical measurement methods.
 We believe that the use of phage-biosensors offers a new avenue to understand human metabolism and its changes, whether caused by disease or environmental conditions.

-Aqsens' team consists of science-driven professionals in the field of phage-biosensors, AI and data science, business development and in disease detection.
-We work closely together with dedicated clinical and scientific institutes and advisors, who are world-class medical professionals within their own fields.
+Aqsens' team consists of science-driven professionals in the field of phage-biosensors, disease detection, AI and data science and business development.
+We work closely together with dedicated clinical and scientific institutes and advisors, who are world-class medical professionals in their own fields.

-As a company we are looking for 5 - 20 x ROI for the coming 3 to 5 years.
+As a company we are looking for value creation multipliers of 5 - 15x for the coming 2 to 3 years.

-Here you can find key documents about Aqsens, scientific publications and presentations.
+Here you can find scientific publications about our research and method.

 Detecting disease associated biomarkers by luminescence modulating phages.
 2022.